webronen/PiiDrone_X-314_Quad/README.md

 Non-responsive systems are penalized if hypervolume $< 0.10$.

-No absolute thresholds are used—everything is relative to the previous state.
+No absolute thresholds are used, everything is relative to the previous state.

 ### Convergence Behavior
 - 90% hypervolume convergence: Progresses to next stage when improvements are less than or equal to 10%